The Best Cruise Excursions in Bermuda

 If you’re on the hunt for more adventure, check out the Bermuda Triangle Shipwreck Snorkel.
 You’ll dive and swim through two famous Bermuda shipwrecks, the Constellation and the Montana.
 The Constellation is a wooden-hulled four-master (the old ships with racks of sails commonly associated with pirates) that was built in 1918 and sank in 1943.
 Scattered remains of the Montana went down more than 150 years ago, but her iron paddlewheel frames remain intact.
 Each is located on the edge of a surrounding reef loaded with colorful coral and fish.

-4. Aquarium And Crystal Caves
+4. Aquarium and Crystal Caves

 5. Bermuda Island Drive

 If you’re looking to experience even more, opt for the Bermuda Island Drive, which gives you an overview of the whole island in half a day.
-A bus will take you along the beaches to Gibbs Hill Lighthouse, where you can enjoy the 360-degree views before heading to St. George’s, a UNESCO World Heritage Site, and finally, the capital city of Hamilton, one of the best spots for shopping and some sightseeing.
+A bus will take you along the beaches to Gibbs Hill Lighthouse, where you can enjoy the 360-degree views before heading to St. George’s, a UNESCO World Heritage Site, and finally, the capital city of Hamilton, one of the best spots for shopping and sightseeing.

 Previewing: Promo Dashboard Campaigns Loading date...